rlmv/doc-trips/Design.md

 Permissions:
 ============
 `superuser`
-`admin/director` - can view and edit all database.
+`admin/director/staff` - can view and edit all database.
 Cannot touch User objects.
 `graders`
 `leaders` - a User is a leader if she has submitted a `LeaderApplication` `trippee` - incoming students

 DB design
 =========

-when migrating, copy db tables from
-* trip types
+All models in the database subclass db.DatabaseModel.

 Should the database be editable for past years?
 Can we have a test year for experimentation?

 Should information from previous years be available to everyone who is logged in? e.g. previous leader pages?
 Is there any way to restrict new students from logging in to the leader page?
 Hmmm...